Baylisascaris procyonis: Life cycle

 An adult worm lives and reproduces in the intestine of its definitive host, the raccoon.
 The female worm can produce between 115,000–179,000 eggs per day.
 Eggs are excreted along with feces, and become infective in the soil after 2–4 weeks.
 If ingested by another raccoon, the life cycle repeats.
-However, if these eggs are ingested by a intermediate host (small mammals, birds) the larvae of B. procyonis will penetrate the gut wall of the host and migrate into tissues.
+However, if these eggs are ingested by an intermediate host (small mammals, birds) the larvae of B. procyonis will penetrate the gut wall of the host and migrate into tissues.
 Larvae tend to migrate to the brain, cause damage, and affect the behaviour of the intermediate host, making it an easier prey for raccoons.
 Reproduction does not occur in these intermediate hosts; however, if a raccoon preys on an infected paratenic host, the encysted larvae can become adults in the raccoon and the cycle resumes.

 Diagnosis

+Diagnosis is often clinical, based on neurologic deterioriation (meningoencephalitis) in children or persons with developmental disabilities with a history of pica, and findings of peripheral or cerebrospinal fluid eosinophilia and ring-enhancing lesions or other abnormalities on brain imaging.
+Uncommonly, a live nematode can be detected on retinal examination (ocular larva migrans).

 Laboratory and clinical diagnosis can be challenging: there is no commercially available serologic test in the United States, and although identification of larvae in tissue or specimens is confirmatory, this is not always possible or practical.

 Diagnosis of B. procyonis is through identification of larvae in tissue examination.
 Diagnosis requires forehand knowledge along with understanding and recognition of larval morphologic characteristics, including ability to distinguish between a number of possible other parasites, including Toxocara canis, Toxocara cati, Ascaris lumbricoides, and among species of Gnathostoma, Angiostrongylus, and Ancylostoma.
 Distinguishing features of B. procyonis larvae in tissue are its relatively large size (60 μ) and prominent single lateral alae.
 Sometimes serologic testing is used as supportive evidence, although no commercial serologic test is currently available.